tencentyun/intlcloud-documents/yehe_doc/安全/Web 应用防火墙/操作指南/BOT 与业务安全/BOT 设置/BOT 管理/规则概览_intl_en.md

  - Enable bot rule management: The switch is disabled by default.
 You can enable it as needed.
 >?Bot traffic analysis takes effect only when the WAF switch is enabled.

  - Enabled modules: It displays the number of modules enabled for bot analysis.
-Bot behavior management provides four modules, which are browser bot defense, threat intelligence, AI evaluation, and bot flow statistics.
+Bot traffic management provides four modules, which are browser bot defense, threat intelligence, AI evaluation, and bot flow statistics.
  - Custom rules: It displays the number of bot custom rules enabled.
 You can click to view the configuration of bot custom rules under the current domain name.